 The following student parking permit eligibility restrictions apply:

-- No first-year undergraduate student is eligible for a permit during the academic year unless authorized by the Office of the Dean of Students.
+- No first-year undergraduate student is eligible for a permit during the academic year unless authorized through the student hardship process; and

-- No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the North Carolina General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is insured at the levels set in G.S.
-20-279.1(11) or higher.
+- No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the General Statutes, or the corresponding statute of another state or nation, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is at least insured at the levels set forth in G.S. § 20-279.1(11).

 Retired Faculty/Staff Permits

-An allocation of a maximum of 350 permits designated as PM/ALG will be available to retired faculty and staff applying for parking on Campus.
-The PM/ALG permits are valid in permit zoned lots excluding the Cardinal Deck after 12:00 p.m.
-Retired faculty and staff interested in applying for a PM/ALG permit must submit their request through their department coordinator.
-PM/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
-The PM/ALG permit fee will be based on the PM permit at the lowest tiered rate.
+An allocation of a maximum of 350 permits designated as RFS/ALG will be available to retired employees applying for parking on Campus.
+The RFS/ALG permits are valid in permit zoned lots (excluding the Cardinal Deck) after 12:00 p.m.
+Retired employees interested in applying for a RFS/ALG permit must submit their request through their department coordinator.
+RFS/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
+The RFS/ALG permit fee will be as listed in the fee chart in Section 3-4.

 Postdoctoral Fellows’ Permits

-Postdoctoral Fellows shall be allocated an appropriate number of permits by the Department of Transportation and Parking.
-A Postdoctoral Fellow may submit a request to be issued a permit from the Postdoctoral Fellows’ allocation if he/she so desires.
+Postdoctoral Fellows shall be allocated an appropriate number of permits by the Department.
+A Postdoctoral Fellow may submit a request to be issued a permit from the Postdoctoral Fellows’ allocation.
 If there are more requests for permits than there are permits, priority will be given based on years of service with the University.
 Any Postdoctoral Fellow not receiving a permit will be placed on a waiting list.
-The department in which the Postdoctoral Fellow works may assign a permit from its departmental allocation if it so desires.
+The department in which the Postdoctoral Fellow works may assign a permit from its departmental allocation.

-Parking permit allocations may be assigned to agencies closely related but not affiliated with the University as appropriate based on determination by the Department of Transportation and Parking.
+Parking permit allocations may be assigned to agencies closely related but not affiliated with the University as appropriate based on determination by the Department.
 Full payment of the value of the allocation will be required prior to receipt of the permits for distribution.

-Two-hour service permits are designed for use by employees who perform maintenance on equipment, deliver or install equipment, or have duties that cannot be met by transit or state Vehicles.
-Use of the two-hour service permit is limited to a two- hour time limit in any one location, unless otherwise specified.
-Departments may apply for two-hour service permits through the Department of Transportation and Parking using an application form which must be signed by the Department Director / Department Chair.
-Requests for additional permits must include justification of the need and address the reasons for inability of transit to meet the departmental needs.
+Two-hour service permits are designed for use by employees who perform maintenance on equipment, deliver or install equipment, load or unload at primary work location, attend meetings away from primary work location, or have duties that cannot be met by transit or State-owned Vehicles.
+Use of the two-hour service permit is limited to a two-hour time limit in any one location, unless otherwise specified.
+Units and departments may apply for two-hour service permits through the Department using an application form which must be signed by the unit Director or department Chair.
+Requests for additional permits must include justification of the need and address the reasons for the inability of transit to meet such needs.
 Vehicles displaying a two-hour service permit may park in any unreserved parking space or any designated service permit space.

-Fifteen-minute service permits are designed for use by representatives of non-affiliated service companies using unmarked Vehicles that have a need to make deliveries taking fifteen minutes or less.
-Companies may apply for the permit through the Department of Transportation and Parking.
+Fifteen-minute service permits are designed for use by representatives of non-University affiliated service companies using unmarked Vehicles that have a need to make deliveries taking fifteen minutes or less.
+Companies may apply for the permit through the Department.
 Use of the permit is restricted to fifteen minutes in any one location.
-The fifteen-minute service permit may not be used by University or UNC Hospitals employees or students.
-Vehicles displaying a fifteen-minute service permit may park in any unreserved space, or any designated service permit space.
+The fifteen-minute service permit may not be used by employees or students.
+Vehicles displaying a fifteen-minute service permit may park in any unreserved space or any designated service permit space.

 Vendor Service Permits

-Representatives of non affiliated service companies that have a contractual relationship with the University to deliver goods or services may apply for a vendor service permit through the Department of Transportation and Parking.
-An application must be completed by the vendor and approved by the Director of Transportation and Parking.
+Representatives of non-University affiliated service companies that have a contractual relationship with the University to deliver goods or services may apply for a vendor service permit through the Department.
+An application must be completed by the vendor and approved by the Department Director.
 Vendors with Vehicles prominently displaying the vendor’s name or logo, performing routine deliveries and pick-ups from University buildings, and requiring less than fifteen minutes are exempt from any permit requirement.
-Faculty, staff and students are not eligible to display or purchase Vendor Service Permits.
+Employees and students are not eligible to display or purchase Vendor Service Permits.

-Vendors may purchase temporary (one-day) permits from the Department of Transportation and Parking.
-Vehicles displaying a Vendor Permit may park in areas designated by the Department of Transportation and Parking.
+Vendors may purchase temporary (i.e., one-day) permits from the Department.
+Vehicles displaying a Vendor Permit may park in areas designated by the Department.

-Government Vehicles displaying Federal license plates are exempt from the permit requirement.
-Construction Vehicles are not exempt and contractors must contact the Department of Transportation and Parking to arrange for appropriate parking.
+Government Vehicles displaying federal license plates are exempt from the permitting requirements.
+However, construction Vehicles are not exempt from permitting requirements; construction contractors must contact the Department to arrange for appropriate parking.
 Construction contractors are not eligible for Vendor Permits.

-These permits are issued to employees having broad, significant, Campus-wide responsibilities.
-ALG permits may be used in all gated and non-gated parking spaces, which are not otherwise reserved, with the exception of the Dogwood, Cardinal, and Rams Head Decks and all surface visitor parking lots.
+Said permits are issued to employees having broad, significant, Campus-wide responsibilities.
+ALG permits may be used in all gated and non-gated parking spaces, which are not otherwise reserved, with the exception of the Dogwood, Cardinal, and Rams Head Decks and all surface visitor parking facilities.
 “ALG” permits shall be allocated from the zone adjacent to the primary work location.
-“ALG” permits are approved by the Chancellor or his/her designee.
+“ALG” permits are approved by the Chancellor or his/her/their designee(s).

-Mobility-impaired students and employees of the University and employees of UNC Hospitals desiring parking on Campus must obtain a UNC Disability permit by the established application process, through the Department of Transportation and Parking.
-An allocation of spaces will be made available to mobility impaired users, based upon a physician’s certification of need.
-UNC Disability permits will be assigned from zones throughout Campus, and their cost will be based on the sliding scale fee structure. the Department of Transportation and Parking will determine the zone based on access needs and availability.
-By displaying the UNC Disability permit, an individual may park in his assigned space or any unreserved space within his designated zone.
+Mobility impaired students and employees desiring parking on Campus must obtain a UNC Disability permit by the established application process, through the Department.
+An allocation of spaces will be made available to mobility impaired users, based upon a health care professional’s certification of need.
+UNC Disability permits will be assigned from zones throughout Campus, and their cost will be based on the sliding scale fee structure.
+The Department will determine the zone based on access needs and availability.
+By displaying the UNC Disability permit, an individual may park in the assigned space or any unreserved space within the designated zone.
 Reasonable accommodations for mobility impaired students and employees will be made.

-The Chancellor, through his/her delegated administrative officers, shall determine vanpool allocations by the predominant driver based on space availability.
-Vanpool users must submit a list of participants to the Department of Transportation and Parking with name, department name, and work telephone number for each individual.
+The Chancellor, through his/her/their designee(s), shall determine vanpool allocations by the predominant driver based on space availability.
+Vanpool users must submit a list of participants to the Department with name, unit/department name, and work telephone number for each participating individual.
 The parking permit fee will be waived for vanpools.

-Those persons wishing to carpool may apply through their department jointly for a single transferable permit at no additional charge.
-Once issued, this permit will be transferable only among the Vehicles in the carpool, as registered with the Department of Transportation and Parking.
+Those persons wishing to carpool may apply through their unit/department jointly for a single transferable permit at no additional charge.
+Once issued, this permit will be transferable only among the Vehicles in the carpool, as registered with the Department.
 This permit shall be displayed as provided in Display of Permits.
 Only one of the registered Vehicles may be parked in the zone designated during parking control hours.

 Emergency Staff Permits

-Emergency staff permits are issued by UNC Hospitals for those persons responding to emergency medical calls.
+Emergency staff permits are issued by UNC Health for those persons responding to emergency medical calls.
 The permits are only valid in the spaces designated for emergency staff parking.

 Official Visitor Permits

-Departments may apply for annual official visitor permits through the Department of Transportation and Parking.
+A unit or department may apply for annual official visitor permits through the Department.
 Justification of need must accompany each request.
-The permit is not authorized for use by employees or students of the University or UNC Hospitals.
-If there is a visitor lot within two blocks, that lot must be used in lieu of obtaining official visitor permits.
+The permit is not authorized for use by employees or students.
+If there is a visitor lot within two blocks of the requesting unit/department’s destination, that visitor lot must be used in lieu of obtaining official visitor permits.
 Official visitor permits are not valid in any pay operations lot.
 Vehicles displaying this permit may park in spaces that are not metered, gates controlled for zone permits, pay visitor parking, or other areas specifically reserved.

 Board Members Permits